 - learning a new musical instrument.

-Additionally, making sure that you get enough sleep each night is crucial for keeping your mind sharp.
+Additionally, ensuring you get enough sleep each night is crucial for keeping your mind sharp.

 Incorporating regular exercise into your routine will not only help to improve circulation and maintain cardiovascular function, but it can also improve mood and boost levels of the feel-good chemical dopamine in the brain.